2hari/GifGen/README.md

 # GifGen

-AI SaaS to generate GIFs
+AI SaaS to generate GIFs.
+Users get 5 free generation after which they have to upgrade to pro plan to buy more credits.

 ## 📺 Demo Video